digiaiiris/zabbix-agent/README.md

 84:20170704:065535.728 active check configuration update from [ZABBIX_SERVER_DEST_ADDRESS:10051] started to fail (cannot connect to [[ZABBIX_SERVER_DEST_ADDRESS]:10051]: [111] Connection refused
 ```

-The next line indicates that connection works but the host is not yet configured in Digia Pulssi side:
+The next line indicates that connection works but the host is not yet configured in Digia Iiris side:
 ```
 64:20170704:071034.703 no active checks on server [ZABBIX_SERVER_DEST_ADDRESS:10051]: host [HOSTNAME] not found
 ```